-Why ‘hard-headed HR bosses’ need one version of the truth-Reading time: 5 Minutes
+Why ‘hard-headed HR bosses’ need one version of the truth

 When the Covid-19 lockdown began, The Economist claimed this pandemic would thrust HR and its leaders into the spotlight.
 It suggested chief people officers would need to play a role similar to that of the CFO following the financial crisis of 2007-2009.
 “Never before have more firms needed a hard-headed HR boss,” it stated.

 Given the upheaval we’ve seen since, it would be hard not to agree with that assessment.
 HR leaders have been working tirelessly to keep workforces going – through what has been, for many, the toughest working climate in their living memory.

 They have had to manage the concerns of unsettled employees and answer endless questions about working conditions and safety.
 This has all been done while official guidance, be that scientific or governmental, was constantly changing – as lockdown conditions evolved and the economy was tentatively reopened.

 When it has come to the subject of furloughs and possible redundancies, they have been the spokespeople on the frontline.
 Where the impact of the crisis has forced hard decisions affecting the workforce, they have needed to enable this to happen at speed.

 With so many moving parts, and the consequences of inaction having such devasting potential, it’s been essential for HR to feel confident they are basing decisions on accurate workforce information, which could be analysed and acted upon in an instance.

 Requests for people data from senior decision makers has increased by 74% during the pandemic